CAPE COD NATIONAL SEASHORE TRAILS:

 NAUSET TRAIL:

-Starting from the Salt Pond Visitor Center [Western End]; Be sure to check out the SALT POND VISITOR CENTER where maps, water and restrooms are available.
+Starting from the Salt Pond Visitor Center [Western End]; Be sure to check out the SALT POND VISITOR CENTER where Maps, water and restrooms are available.

 Note; You can access this trail from the Cape Cod Rail Trail [Mile 16.5] via a short on-road connection.
-From the rail trail head East on Locust Rd down a slight hill.
+From the Cape Cod Rail Trail head East, along Locust Rd, down a slight hill.
 Turn left on Salt Pond Rd after 0.3 miles.
 Pass by the LITTLE CAPISTRANO BIKE SHOP before coming to Route 6.
 Use the cross-light over Route 6 to a paved trail which will take you past the Salt Pond Visitor Center and to the start of the Nauset Trail after 0.7 miles.

 HEAD of the MEADOW TRAIL: